 This is the first post in a series on asynchronous programming.
 The whole series tries to answer a simple question: "What is asynchrony?".
 In the beginning, when I first started digging into the question, I thought I knew what it is.
 It turned out that I didn't know the slightest thing about asynchrony.
 So let's find out!

 - Asynchronous programming.
 Blocking I/O and non-blocking I/O

 - Asynchronous programming.
 Cooperative multitasking

-In this post, we will be talking about networking but you can easily map it to other input/output(I/O) operation, for example, change sockets to file descriptors.
-And this is the explanation not focusing on any specific programming language although the examples will be in Python(what can I say – I love Python).
+In this post, we will be talking about networking but you can easily map it to other input/output(I/O) operations, for example, change sockets to file descriptors.
+Also, this explanation is not focusing on any specific programming language although the examples will be given in Python(what can I say – I love Python!).

-If you look at the ratio of processor speed and network connectivity, the differences are a couple of orders of magnitude.
-It turns out that if our application uses I/O, then the CPU doesn't do anything most of the time, that type of applications called I/O-bound.
-For applications which require high performance, this is a major roadblock as other activities and other I/O operations are kept waiting — it turns out these systems are all slackers.
+If you look at the ratio between CPU speed and network speed, the difference is a couple of orders of magnitude.
+It turns out that if our application uses I/O most of the time, in most cases the processor simply does nothing.
+This type of application is called I/O-bound.
+For applications that require high performance, it is a bottleneck, and that is what we will talk about next.

 And the server:

 import socket def main() -> None: host = socket.gethostname() port = 12345 # create a TCP/IP socket with socket.socket(socket.AF_INET, socket.SOCK_STREAM) as sock: # bind the socket to the port sock.bind((host, port)) # listen for incoming connections sock.listen(5) print("Server started...") while True: conn, addr = sock.accept() # accepting the incoming connection, blocking print('Connected by ' + str(addr)) while True: data = conn.recv(1024) # receving data, blocking if not data: break print(data) if __name__ == "__main__": main()

 I am running this in separate terminal windows with several clients as:

 $ python client.py "client N"